 The BK3 is a 1.3lb knife that is made in the USA.
 It is 12.5 inches long and is made of 1095 Cro-Van steel.
 The knife is designed to smash windows, cut 550 cord, pry open boxes and doors, chop wood, and hammer nails.
 It is basically the Spetsnaz machete for 2020.

-It has a 4.5 star review on Amazon and is available for $88.
-This is a fraction of the price of the Kizlyar Alligator or Kayman.
+It has a 4.5-star review on Amazon and is available for a lower price than the Kizlyar Alligator or Kayman.

 Ontario SP8 Survival Tool